-DO I NEED PREP?
-HOW DO I GET PREP?
+DO YOU NEED PREP?
+KNOW HOW TO GET PREP?
 YOU SHOULD CONSIDER STARTING PREP IF:

 - You are a gay or bisexual men who has anal sex without condoms, whether you are top, bottom or versatile